Avrami equation: Interpretation of Avrami constants

 Originally, n was held to have an integer value between 1 and 4, which reflected the nature of the transformation in question.
 In the derivation above, for example, the value of 4 can be said to have contributions from three dimensions of growth and one representing a constant nucleation rate.
 Alternative derivations exist, where n has a different value.

 If the nuclei are preformed, and so all present from the beginning, the transformation is only due to the 3-dimensional growth of the nuclei, and n has a value of 3.

 An interesting condition occurs when nucleation occurs on specific sites (such as grain boundaries or impurities) that rapidly saturate soon after the transformation begins.
 Initially, nucleation may be random, and growth unhindered, leading to high values for n (3 or 4).
 Once the nucleation sites are consumed, the formation of new particles will cease.

 Furthermore, if the distribution of nucleation sites is non-random, then the growth may be restricted to 1 or 2 dimensions.
 Site saturation may lead to n values of 1, 2 or 3 for surface, edge and point sites respectively.

 Applications in biophysics

 The Avrami equation was applied in cancer biophysics in two aspects.
 First aspect is connected with tumor growth and cancer cells kinetics, which can be described by the sigmoidal curve.
 In this context the Avrami function was discussed as an alternative to the widely used Gompertz curve.
 In the second aspect the Avrami nucleation and growth theory was used together with multi-hit theory of carcinogenesis to show how the cancer cell is created.
 The number of oncogenic mutations in cellular DNA can be treated as nucleation particles which can transform whole DNA molecule into cancerous one (neoplastic transformation).
-This model was applied to clinical data of gastric cancer, and shows that Avrami’s constant n is between 4 and 5 which suggest the fractal geometry of carcinogenic dynamics.
+This model was applied to clinical data of gastric cancer, and shows that Avrami's constant n is between 4 and 5 which suggest the fractal geometry of carcinogenic dynamics.
+Similar findings were published for breast and ovarian cancers, where n=5.3.

+Multiple Fitting of a Single Dataset (MFSDS)

+The Avrami equation was used by Ivanov et al. to fit multiple times a dataset generated by another model, the so called αDg to а sequence of the upper values of α, always starting from α=0, in order to generate a sequence of values of the Avrami parameter n.
+This approach was shown effective for a given experimental dataset, see the plot, and the n values obtained follow the general direction predicted by fitting multiple times the α21 model.